29 Best Trout Flies: Modern Flies Used By River Guides

 Hares Ear Nymph:

-The standard Hare’s Ear Nymph is often on many top ten lists as one of the best trout flies, however, I rarely use the originally tied version anymore and don’t see it in many guides fly boxes or competition anglers’ fly boxes.
+The standard Hare’s Ear Nymph is often on many top ten lists as one of the top trout flies, however, I rarely use the originally tied version anymore and don’t see it in many guides fly boxes or competition anglers’ fly boxes.

 Instead, you will often see variations of the original Hares Ear Nymph simply because I think they work better.